fifeo/CS466FinalProject/README.md

 # Running project
 python nussinovy.py

-Wait to be prompted to input sequence,  input sequence , hit return
+1. Wait to be prompted to input sequence
+2. Input sequence